 “Dressing up – loosely termed ‘fashion’ – is not something you can directly qualify as profound.
 But for people who love dressing up, it is.
 Everyone of us has this thing that makes it all okay, that we find pleasure in, and for me that’s dressing up.
 I wish UB had a fashion magazine which features students who love dressing up.
 I would absolutely love to start it.
 I would like to believe that it can somehow empower them to creatively express themselves.”

-“There’s this magic that’s formed from dressing up, you know.
-There’s power in knowing you somehow don’t look like hell, because it changes the way you look at the world, the way you deal with people around you.
+“There’s this magic that’s found in dressing up, you know.
+There’s power in knowing you somehow don’t look like hell, because it changes the way you look at the world, the way you deal with the people around you.
 They say dressing up is a form of courtesy.
 I guess that’s true – you get dressed up, you feel more at ease and maybe confident, and then you get along with people better and you get more things done.
 It just kind of ups your spirit.”

 What era or period in fashion appeals most to you?
-What's your favorite collection so far?

 “I love the classic.
 I love the old Hollywood glam.
 I love Coco Chanel – she’s probably the embodiment of classic.”